sharifmshaker/cloudnative-pg/docs/src/api_reference.md

 `azurePVCUpdateEnabled    ` | AzurePVCUpdateEnabled shows if the PVC online upgrade is enabled for this cluster                                                                                                  | bool
 `conditions               ` | Conditions for cluster object                                                                                                                                                      | []metav1.Condition
 `instanceNames            ` | List of instance names in the cluster                                                                                                                                              | []string
+`hibernating              ` | Boolean to indicate if the cluster is hibernating                                                                                                                                  | bool

 <a id='ConfigMapKeySelector'></a>